cncf/devstats-helm/devstats-linodes-migration-step-by-step.md

 ### 1.5 Disk re-layout on every node (BEFORE installing anything) [workstation]

-Each node: shut down → delete swap disk → shrink root to 150 GB → create one big ext4 `data` disk from the rest (~4,850 GB) → attach as `/dev/sdc` → boot.
+Each node: shut down → delete swap disk → shrink root to 120 GB → create one big RAW `data` disk from the rest (~5,000 GB) → attach as `/dev/sdc` → boot.
+Step 1.7 then formats `/dev/sdc` as **btrfs with transparent zstd compression** and mounts it at `/data`.

+WHY split + btrfs (vs one big root):
+- ext4 (the root fs, and the only thing Linode's image/resize tooling supports for boot) has NO transparent compression - so "one big root" also means "no compression, ever".
+- btrfs `compress-force=zstd:3` typically shrinks DevStats Postgres data (text/JSON-heavy)
+  ~2x on disk for a few % CPU on these 56-core nodes - effectively doubling DB headroom.
+- btrfs is also SPECIFICALLY good for this k8s+DB purpose beyond compression: data checksums verified on every read + a monthly scrub (bit-rot detection ext4 never had), DUP metadata (fs survives single-sector metadata corruption), and SUBVOLUMES - instant crash-consistent snapshots of the Postgres hostpath taken before risky steps (delta re-restore, DNS cutover) = free local rollback points (§4.3, cleaned up in §5.1).
+- isolation: a runaway DB/backup can only fill `/data` (pods degrade); it can never fill `/` and take down SSH/apt/kubelet on the node.
+- the data disk is created `raw` because Linode can't create btrfs; we mkfs it ourselves.

-150 GB root is comfortably enough: it holds ONLY the OS + apt packages (~10-15 GB).
+120 GB root is comfortably enough: it holds ONLY the OS + apt packages (~10-15 GB).
 Everything space-hungry is symlinked onto `/data` in step 1.7 - container images (`/var/lib/containerd`), kubelet volumes (`/var/lib/kubelet`), etcd (`/var/lib/etcd`), pod/container logs, and OpenEBS hostpath data (`/var/openebs`) - so kubernetes/containerd